Last edited: 08 February 2021

 The Care Quality Commission (CQC) is the independent regulator of health and social care in England.
 They monitor, inspect and regulate services in the health and social care industry.
 By doing this, they release ratings which help the public choose which organisation they would like to use.
 These ratings are as follows: outstanding, good, requires improvement, and inadequate.

 Five key lines of enquiry are followed during CQC inspections to ensure high quality care, giving service users a good quality of life.
 Below we explain these key questions, followed by a list of follow-up queries.
-These aren’t exhaustive, please check the CQC’s website for more information.
+Please note that these aren’t exhaustive.

 Are they safe?